raspberrypilearning/flower-generator/en/step_1.md

 ### What you will make

 <div class="scratch-preview">
-  <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/160619869/?autostart=false" frameborder="0"></iframe>
+  <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/173379316/?autostart=false" frameborder="0"></iframe>
 </div>

-Try moving the sliders to create different patterns.
+Click the green flag to generate flowers.

 ### What you will learn